-God's Covenant with Abraham
+Summary: God's Covenant with Abraham

 Around 2000 B.C., God chose one man, Abraham, with which he would enter into a covenant.
 We read in Genesis chapters 12-17, how God unconditionally promised Abraham three things.

 The first promise was (1) a people - his offspring would be as numerous as the sands of the seashore.
 Secondly, Abraham was promised (2) a place - his people would occupy the land of Canaan.
 Lastly, he would be (3) a blessing to all - all nations would be blessed through Abraham.

 In Genesis 22, we see Abraham being asked by God to willingly lay down Isaac's life as a sacrifice.
 At this point in Abraham's life, Isaac is his only son of promise and laying him down as a sacrifice on Mount Mariah must have been the most difficult thing God asked Abraham to do.
 Just before the knife came down on Isaac, the Angel of the Lord called out from Heaven and stopped him.
 A substitutionary sacrifice was nearby and was offered in place of Isaac.
 This principle of a substitutionary sacrifice was demonstrated clearly that day.
 As Abraham said, God Himself would provide His own sacrifice to pay the penalty for our sins.
+We understand this was completely fulfilled when Jesus came and died upon the cross in the exact place where Abraham willingly offered up his son, in the place known today as Jerusalem.
+While a substitute was available for Isaac, God allowed His Son to die as our substitute to fulfill all righteousness.
+We are welcomed into the family of God through what Jesus Christ did on our behalf.

-God's Covenant with David
+Summary: God's Covenant with David

 The second primary covenant we find in the Old Testament was the one given to David around 1000 B.C.
-In 2 Samuel that could be is if David's descendent was also the Son of God.

-7:1-16, we see God unconditionally promised David that one of David's descendants would be on the throne of David forever.
-I believe David understood this clearly when he said in Psalm 110:1, "The Lord said to my Lord, Sit at My right hand, till I make Your enemies Your footstool."
+In 2 Samuel 7:1-16, we see God unconditionally promised

+David that one of David's descendants would be on the throne of David forever.
+I believe David understood this clearly when he said in Psalm 110:1, "The Lord said to my

+Lord, Sit at My right hand, till I make Your enemies Your footstool."
 According to Jesus in Matthew 22:45, David understood that his son was also his Lord.
-The only way
+The only way that could be is if David's descendent was also the Son of God.